WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

   2.added new features that allows to get news from specific major press twitter account and analyze keyword volume (e.g. COVID), and compare it with index intraday price, then visualize it.

+- Updated 6.24.2020, version 2.1：

+  1.add auto email system that enable running the program at any given time automatically and at the same time the email would be sent to specific email address.